anapaulabtanaka/fracture_network_deepgen/README.md

 `06_gen_graph_anim.ipynb` (optional step) : animation of the denoising process.

 `07_gen_graph_stats.ipynb` : compute statistics on generated graphs and on the graphs from the data set.

-For the graph generation, extrution and slice extraction:

-`shape2graph.ipynb` : transform a fracture interpretation in graph, plot and export.

-`2D23D_fracture_networks_graphs.ipynb` : extrude the 2D graph to a 3D network and generate 2D and 3D graphs.